 - Implants are getting older and you want newer, modern implants

 If your breast implants are no longer meeting your needs, come in for a consultation and we’ll talk about your options.
-If you still enjoy having implants, we’ll help you replace them.
-If you no longer want breast implants, we’ll help you with the removal and reconstruction process.
+If you still enjoy having implants, we’ll help you replace them with a breast implant exchange.
+In some cases, you may need an en bloc and breast implant removal to restore the shape of your breasts.
+If you no longer want breast implants, we’ll help you with the removal and reconstruction process with explant with fat transfer.

 How Does Implant Removal Change the Breasts?